Illumina/manta/README.md

 [![Build Status](https://travis-ci.org/sequencing/manta.svg?branch=master)](https://travis-ci.org/sequencing/manta)

-It is recommended to start from one of the [binary distributions on the Manta releases page] [releases] if a suitable version is available.
+It is recommended to start from one of the [binary distributions on the Manta releases page] [releases] if a suitable version is available (note that the CentOS 5 binary distribution is expected to support a large variety of linux systems).
 If building from source start from the release distributions of the source code, also provided on the [Manta releases page] [releases].
 Cloning/archiving the source directly from git could result in missing version number entries, undesirably